Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 Last reviewed Mar 2026Based on 8 products scoredClinical dose: 100-300mg ubiquinol daily; statin users: 100-200mg; heart failure studies used 300-400mg.
 Ubiquinone requires 2x the dose to match ubiquinol blood levels.

-After 50, men face declining CoQ10 production, increased cardiovascular risk, reduced vitamin D synthesis, and prostate health concerns.
-CoQ10 levels in heart muscle drop significantly with age, and statin use (common in this demographic) further depletes it.
-We scored the top supplements for men over 50 based on clinical evidence in this specific population, focusing on nutrients where age-related decline creates a genuine supplementation rationale rather than speculative anti-aging claims.
+After 50, a few things change for men that make certain supplements worth a second look: your body makes less CoQ10, cardiovascular risk rises, your skin produces less vitamin D, and prostate health moves up the list.
+CoQ10 in heart muscle drops noticeably with age, and if you are on a statin (common at this stage), it depletes that level further.
+We scored the top supplements for men over 50 on clinical evidence in this specific group, focusing on nutrients where the age-related decline gives you a real reason to supplement rather than a speculative anti-aging pitch.

 See the full CoQ10 (Ubiquinol) scorecard →